 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-A CGD Working Group produced an economic and legal framework for funds to incentivize vaccine development.
+In 2005, a CGD Working Group produced an economic and legal framework for funds to incentivize vaccine development.
 The G-7 Finance Ministers endorsed the approach and five donors (Canada, Italy, Norway, UK and Russia, and the Gates Foundation) committed $1.5 billion to create an incentive for a vaccine against the strains of pneumococcus disease prevalent in low-income countries.
 For updates, see Advance Market Commitments for Vaccines (http://www.vaccineamc.org/), a joint effort of the GAVI Alliance and the World Bank.

 Making a commitment in advance to buy vaccines if and when they are developed would create incentives for industry to increase investment in research and development.
 New commercial investment would complement funding of research and development (R&D) by public and charitable bodies, accelerating the development of vital new vaccines for the developing world.